 foreknowledge of

-predestination, and clarifies just how God predestines us, and
+predestination, and clarifies just how God predestines us.
+We are not robots.

 our hand, whereas foreknowledge shows Him watching things

-unfold as He knew they would.
+unfold as He knew they would occur.
 We can accept and even be comforted by a God who knows

 the future, yet even this has implications that are difficult for some.
 For

-example, what about pain and suffering?
+example, what about suffering and evil?
 The fact that God knows about these

-things in advance and does nothing about it seems to add salt to the wounds, but
+things in advance and does nothing to stop them seems to add salt to our wounds, but

-they forget that God is a free agent too; He has decided not to be our referee
+we forget that God is also a free agent, and He has decided not to be man's referee

 for some very good reasons.
-Protecting us from harm would literally cause Him to
+For example, protecting us from harm would cause Him to

-force His hand on others, and He has designed us all as free
+force other people's hand, turning them into robots.
+God has designed us all as free

-agents, including the bad guys.
-Instead, God has chosen faith to step in as His
+agents, including His enemies.
+Instead, God has chosen faith to be His

 referee, which allows evil to exist without marring His reputation in the minds

-of His saints, even those who are martyred for their faith.
+of His saints who believe in Him, even those who are martyred for their faith.
 God

-us.
-He knew how far we would walk
+foreknew how far each of us would walk

-with Him.
-The rest of the world who cannot accept Him by faith would not accept
+with Him, and He also knows about the rest of the world who cannot accept Him by faith would not accept

-Him under any other circumstances either, no matter what He did to accommodate them.
+Him under any circumstances, no matter what He did to accommodate them.
 So,

 sabotage God’s plan and purpose.
 However, the system that God has established